 “The woman said to Him, “Sir, I see that you are a prophet.”

-I wanted to say “really!”
+You really want to say “really!?”
 Jesus, a perfect stranger, just revealed her sex like and all she says is “I see that you are a prophet.”

 John 4:28-29 in the Amplified Bible says: